A Guide To Mead

-Two of the most common mistakes made by newcomers to making mead are not providing enough nutrients in the must for the yeast to start reproducing quickly and insipidness which is a lack of bite or any astringent quality (dryness).
+One of the most common mistakes made by newcomers to making mead is not providing enough nutrients in the must for the yeast to start reproducing quickly and fermenting until the sugars are all gone.

 To make mead there are several things that you will need, I have listed them below.

 For simmering the must I would recommend either an enamel or stainless steel pot in the 6 gallon range.

 The carboy is used to ferment the mead in and a second one is handy to rack into when you need to.
 You can always use the cooking pot for a temporary racking solution but it requires double the effort.

 Used to siphon the must into clean fermentation vessels and to fill bottles.